jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/00_article_planning.md

   * "keep your gruntfile maintainable" and code example need to be realigned
 * Feedback
   * Add the "before" example into "keep your gruntfile maintainable"
-* Move "understand what each task does" and make it sound a bit more summary

 | Section name                                            | Priority | Word count | Limit reached (1,550) | Box outs (300 each) |